butla/PyDAS/README.md

 **Under heavy development**

 ## TODO (necessary):
-1. Hide token in logs
-1. test for logging.
 1. Uploader support.
 1. Add rest of DAS endpoints.
-1. Wrap request sending in functions that can log errors.
 1. Special handling of hdfs URIs?
 1. Handle conversion of Redis data from old DAS.
 1. Split native and non-native requirements.